zzz0906/LeetCode/README.md

     2. xxx_std means I use some one else code (because it's a easy question or easy to implement (lazy) or too hard (I can't do it!')).
 Basically I use [grandyang's code !](https://github.com/grandyang/leetcode), Thanks for his help!

-* **Insigt** folder is use to record my insights, if you cannot understand the code, please find my corresponding insight file and read it.
+* **Insigts** folder is use to record my insights, if you cannot understand the code, please find my corresponding insight file and read it.
 (My solution may not be the best)
 * **Year_Month** folder gives [daily challenge](https://leetcode.com/explore/) in leetcode.
 I only finish weekdays' problems.
 Readme in this folder give the insights.

 ## Valuable Problems

 * Hard to associate them with a fixed algorithm
 * [91](./Insights/91.md) Decode Ways
 * [117](./Insights/117.md) Populating Next Right Pointers in Each Node II
 * [128](./Insights/128.md) Longest Consecutive Sequence